Occupation: Ship owner and designer

 The race was the Ladies' Bracelet Handicap, the first contest for women

 motorists run at Brooklands, and it was won, after a thrilling struggle,

 Each of the lady drivers wore a distinctive coloured silk motor

 scarf tied in a bow behind her neck.
-The colours were white, purple,
+The colours were white, purple, pale

-"far too hideous," and they laughed at all suggestion of danger.
+hideous," and they laughed at all suggestion of danger.

-Miss Christabel Ellis, with a true feminine touch, had trimmed
+Miss Christabel Ellis, with a true feminine touch, had trimmed the

-Her car, the Guarded Flame, struck quite a feminine note.
+the Guarded Flame, struck quite a feminine note.

 The styles of the various lady drivers were striking.
-Two of
+Two of them

-bent forward over the wheel like an American jockey.
+forward over the wheel like an American jockey.

-Miss Ellis lay almost full length on a sofa, with her toes
+Miss Ellis lay almost full length on a sofa, with her toes within

-The style she adopted is popular among racing motorists.
+she adopted is popular among racing motorists.

 The distance was about three miles round the pudding basin sides of the

-Brooklands track, and all the way Mrs. Locke-King and Miss Thompson
+Brooklands track, and all the way Mrs. Locke-King and Miss Thompson fought

-over tho winning line 20 feet ahead.
+line 20 feet ahead.

 Enthusiastic crowds surrounded the winner as she gilded back to the

 paddock, and one with suffragist sympathies cried.
 "Women deserve the vote

 Sydney Morning Herald 6 September 1911 p9 CYCLING AND MOTORING.

-According to the "Autocar" of August 5, the gala day of the
+According to the "Autocar" of August 5, the gala day of the Royal

-driving competiton.
-The conditions were clearly set out, and the various competitions were keenly
+conditions were clearly set out, and the various competitions were keenly

 watched by a large number of enthusiastic motorists and the sport-loving

 public.
 An item worthy of mention is that two of the events—the

 Declaration Handicap and the blindfold driving competiton—-wore won by a

 lady driver, Miss Muriel Thompson, who, according to the report, did quite

 100 per cent. better than any other competitor.